 Note: Schools will not be able to see which other schools you listed on your FAFSA form.

 The FAFSA form asks a series of questions that determine whether you are a dependent or independent student for purposes of applying for federal student aid.
 If you are a dependent student, you must report parent information, as well as your own information, on your application.
 If you’re curious, you can find out now whether you’re a dependent student.

 If you’re a dependent student, you’ll need to report parent information on your FAFSA form.
 Visit our page on reporting parent information to find out who counts as your parent, what to do if you don’t live with your parents, and what to do if you don’t have access to your parents’ financial information.

-The FAFSA form asks for financial information, including balances of savings and checking accounts and information from tax forms.
+The FAFSA form asks for financial information, including information from tax forms and balances of savings and checking accounts.

 Before your FAFSA form can be processed, you’ll need to sign and submit the application.
 Here are some tips as you finish your FAFSA form:

 - Be sure to sign with your FSA ID (your username and password) so your FAFSA form will be processed as quickly as possible.
 (If you log in to the form by providing your FSA ID, you won’t be asked for it again when it’s time to sign.
 However, if you’re providing parent information, one of your parents will be required to sign your application.)